 The outcomes of investigations carried out by an investigating officer will be reported back to the Monitoring Officer.
-Wherever possible you will be given feedback about the investigation5.
+Wherever possible you will be given feedback about the investigation.
 However, sometimes the actions that are proposed involve a duty of confidence that the Council owes another person, for example when taking disciplinary proceedings.
 It will not be possible to tell you about such actions.

-If you are required to give evidence in criminal or disciplinary proceedings the Council will consider any request for advice and support about the procedure.
+If you are required to give evidence in criminal or disciplinary proceedings the Council will arrange for you to receive advice and support about the procedure.

-If you believe you require further support during an investigation, you can contact the Council's confidential employee assistance provider or Protect.
+If you believe you require further support during an investigation, you can contact the Council's confidential employee assistance provider or PCaW.